Federal Adoption Tax Credit

 - Have adopted a child other than a stepchild — Children who receive a monthly adoption subsidy payment have been determined by the state to have special needs, so these children are eligible for the full tax credit without documenting expenses.
 Families who adopted children without special needs are also eligible, but need to have (and be able to document, if asked) qualified adoption expenses.

 - And be within the income limits — How much of the credit you can claim is based on income.
 For 2012, families with a federal modified adjusted gross income above $229,710 cannot claim the credit; families with incomes above $189,710 can claim part credit.
 Anyone with incomes below the lower amount should be able to claim the full credit.
-(Adoptions from previous years had different income limits, and 2013 income limits have not been released yet.)
+(Adoptions from previous years had different income limits; 2013 income limits are $234,580 and $194,580.)

 If You Adopted in 2012